jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-22-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 22.
+title: Chapter 22.
 "Of the Logarithmic Tables now in use."
+part: I
+section: I
+chapter: 22
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 22.
-"Of the Logarithmic Tables now in use."